-Don’t create a settling routine in which your child relies on props to help him to get to sleep
+13. Don’t create a settling routine in which your child relies on props to help them get to sleep

 If you baby wakes through the night, they will generally need the same soothing and props (for example, a dummy or a jiggling pram) as they had to help them fall asleep at bedtime.
 If you are happy to use the same soothing techniques in the night that’s fine, but if not, try to avoid including them in the bedtime routine.

 14. Don’t bring your baby into the living room or play area during the bedtime routine